-Improving the patient’s self-efficacy to resist addiction triggers and to create a new life free from substance dependence is possible.
-The reality, however, remains: the possibility of relapse is high.
+Improving the patient’s self-efficacy to resist addiction triggers and create a new life free from substance dependence is possible.
+The reality, however, remains: the possibility of a lapse is high.

 - Substance Abuse: Clinical Issues in Intensive Outpatient Treatment.
 Treatment Improvement Protocol (TIP) Series, No. 47.
 Center for Substance Abuse Treatment.Rockville (MD): Substance Abuse and Mental Health Services Administration (US); 2006.
 Link: https://www.ncbi.nlm.nih.gov/books/NBK64094/